rai-n/AWS-Cloud-Practitioner/18. Exam prep/test2.md

 * If u have application hosted in multiple regions and want to improve performance globally, you can:
 1. use global accelerator to route traffic to the closest region
 2. use cloudfront to improve delivery of content by having cached edge location CDN
+* AWS guard duty continuously monitors AWS accounts, instances, container workloads, user dbs, storages for potential threats.
+Exposes threats quickly using anomaly detection, ML behavioral modeling and threat intelligence from AWS and leading 3rd parties.
+Automatically remediate using AWS lambda automation
+* Internet gateway allows instances with a public IP to access the internet.
+NAT gateways allows instances with no public IP to access the internet
+* NAT gateway is an AWS managed NAT service that provides better availability, higher bandwidth and less admin effort.
+Allows you to connect private subnet instances to AWS services or the internet.
+Nat gateways help secure instances within your private network by blocking all incoming traffic and allowing all outgoing traffic.
+Instances in a private subnet with a NAT (Network address translation) can connect to services outside your VPC, but external services cannot initiate a connection with those instances